open-ephys/commutator-docs/_sources/coax-commutator/user-guide/automatic-control/miniscopedaq-miniscopev4.rst.txt

 .. image:: ../../../_static/images/miniscopedaq-miniscopev4.jpg

-There are two applications that can be used for automate commutation with the Miniscope DAQ and UCLA Miniscope v4.
+There are two applications that can be used to automate commutation with the Miniscope DAQ and UCLA Miniscope v4.
 They are :ref:`Bonsai` and :ref:`Miniscope-DAQ-QT-GUI`.

 .. _Bonsai: